igorcasmarques/igorcasmarques.github.io/my-story/10-career-successes.md

 #### Reykjavík

 The flight to Iceland was a red-eye.
-When we were near Greenland, a flight attendant announced that we could see the aurora borealis from my side of the airplane.
+When we were near Greenland, a flight attendant announced that the aurora borealis was visible from my side of the airplane.
 I was tired and my eyes hurt, but seeing the aurora was still magical.

 We arrived in Iceland before sunrise.
 When I boarded the shuttle from the airport to the city, the driver said, "Good morning," in English.
 I greeted her in Icelandic and she immediately switched to Icelandic.
 I must've sounded convincing enough, but that's all I had learned: greetings.
 She then asked me a question, I confessed I didn't actually speak Icelandic, she looked annoyed, and switched back to English.